iskurbanov/shopify-next.js-tailwind/README.md

 ### Credits
-Big thank you to the **Shopify, Vercel, and Tailwind Labs** teams for making it so easy to create incredible storefronts with speed.
+Big thank you to the **Shopify, Vercel, and Tailwind Labs** teams for making it so easy and pleasurable to create incredible storefronts with speed.